evelynyu007/Flip-card-memory/README.md

 # User Story
 As a user I want to
 * Input user name
-* Choose a mode
+* Choose a mode - easy or hard
+* easy has 4 by 4 grid and I need to find 2 same images
+* hard has 6 by 6 grid and I need to find 3 same images
 * take a look in 1 second
 * Flip two same cards
 * Find all the same cards
-* aware of my score and time
+* get my score and time and ranking at the end of game
+* I can restart a new game
+* I will have a different pattern of images.
+* I can enable/disable background music/sound effects by a button
+* I can play it on phone

 Technologies Used
 * HTML